 Can’t I Make My Own Radio Modem?

 The short answer.
-No. The FCC (nor any other regulatory body) does not allow data communications using a voice radio.
+No. In the USA, the FCC does not allow data communications using a voice radio.
 The only exception to this would be to connect an external modem to the microphone input of a voice radio.
 This may be allowed, but you would soon find that the system performance using of this type of approach would be terrible.

 Can you connect a modem to the AUX input or a radio module?
 No. Some voice and low-cost radios provide inputs and outputs that could be connected to an external modem and make a reasonable data radio combination.
 But, this will violate the FCC certification of the product.
 A radio modem is certified by the FCC, IC, or for CE compliance as a complete system.
 There is no provision for changing any portion or using an external modem on the AUX input.
 The fines for violating FCC regulations can be severe, and the liability of installing a complete data radio system based upon un-authorized radio configurations can be substantial.

-Don't try to take short cuts.
-Besides the potential FCC violations, they will cost you more in the long run.
-Raveon's data radio modems are the most economical data radios on the market.
+Don’t try to take short cuts.
+They will cost you more in the long run.
+Raveon’s data radio modems are the most economical data radios on the market.
 Our complete integrated solutions will cost you less and work better than trying to patch together a radio system using brand X radio and brand Y modem.